zwbetz-gh/zwbetz/content/blog/i-believe-in-you-by-don-williams/index.md

 > And I believe in you
 >
 > I know with all my certainty\
-> What’s going on with you and me\
+> What's going on with you and me\
 > Is a good thing\
-> It’s true, I believe in you
+> It's true, I believe in you
 >
-> I don’t believe virginity\
+> I don't believe virginity\
 > Is as common as it used to be\
 > In wording days and sleeping nights\
 > That black is black and white is white\
 > That Superman and Robin Hood\
 > Are still alive in Hollywood\
-> That gasoline’s in short supply\
+> That gasoline's in short supply\
 > The rising cost of getting by\
 > But I believe in love
 >